intel/oim/README.md

     make test TEST_QEMU_IMAGE=_work/clear-kvm.img
     cd pkg/qemu && TEST_QEMU_IMAGE=<full path>/_work/clear-kvm.img go test

+The `clear-kvm` images are prepared automatically by the Makefile.
+By default, four different images are prepared, each pre-configured with its own hostname and with network settings for the corresponding `tap` device. `clear-kvm.img` is a symlink to the `clear-kvm.0.img` where the Kubernetes master node will run.

-The `clear-kvm.img` image itself is prepared automatically by the Makefile.
-It will contain the latest [Clear Linux OS](https://clearlinux.org/) and have the latest stable Kubernetes installed on it.
-This can be used also stand-alone:
+The images will contain the latest
+[Clear Linux OS](https://clearlinux.org/) and have the Kubernetes version supported by Clear Linux installed.

-    make _work/clear-kvm.img
-    _work/start-clear-kvm _work/clear-kvm.img >/dev/null </dev/null &
-    _work/kube-clear-kvm
-    _work/ssh-clear-kvm kubectl get nodes
-    kubectl --kubeconfig _work/clear-kvm-kube.config get nodes
-    _work/ssh-clear-kvm shutdown now

-Some ports are hard-coded in the startup script, so only a single instance of the virtual machine is ever used during testing although tests are running in parallel.
-Those ports also must be available on the build machine.

 ### SPDK